Skip to content

 IMPACT

-The majority of Cloetta’s sales come from grocery stores, which has remained open during a global pandemic as they are considered essential for society.
-Cloetta has proven to be able to adjusts its business model to cope with the huge changes of consumer behaviour by being agile and adaptable.
+essential for society.
+Cloetta has proven to be able to adjust its business model to cope with the huge changes of consumer behaviour by being agile and adaptable.

 Competition The confectionery market is highly competitive and includes several major players.
 Furthermore, grocery retailers offer private labels that compete with certain Cloetta products.

-Cloetta competes in the market by a strong consumer focus approach, insights generated will lead to product innovation, product quality, brand recognition and loyalty, marketing investments and in store execution.
+Cloetta competes in the market by a strong consumer focus approach, insights generated will lead to product innovation, product quality, brand recognition and loyalty, marketing investments and in-store execution.

 Retail trade development The European grocery and service trade has undergone a process of consolidation leading to the establishment of large, sophisticated players with substantial purchasing power.
 These major players are not necessarily dependent on individual brands and can hold back price increases and demand higher investment in marketing initiatives.
-They
+They can also take over shelf space that is currently used for Cloetta’s products for their own brands.
+Further consolidations and European buying cooperation’s are expected to take place in the near future.

-of self-scanning services in stores might impact sales of Cloetta’s products since they are often placed next to regular store checkouts.
+E-commerce is challenging the current retail structure and will over time likely change the retail landscape substantially.
+The introduction of self-scanning services in stores might impact sales of Cloetta’s products since they are often placed next to regular store checkouts.

 As with most consumer-facing companies, major retailers are increasing their efforts on backing climate change and are requesting their suppliers to do the same.

-Cloetta’s strategic direction to strengthen its key brands and market position, together with a strong sales force and close cooperation with the retail trade enables Cloetta to maintain good relations with the retail trade.
+Cloetta’s strategic direction to strengthen its core brands and market position, together with a strong sales force and close cooperation with the retail trade enables Cloetta to maintain good relations with the retail trade.
 Cloetta also works actively with new sales channels.
 Cloetta has a relatively wide and diversified customer base.

-Cloetta is working actively with retailers regarding e-commerce, helping them to learn how to sell impulse confectionery products online.
 By supporting retailers in learning how to sell products in self-scanning areas, Cloetta is able to maintain sales in the checkout area.

-Consumer trends Health and Sustainability Health trends and the debate on health, weight and sugar may have a negative impact on confectionery consumption.
+Health trends and the debate on health, weight and sugar may have a negative impact on confectionery consumption.
 The health trend has also spurred a growing interest in natural raw materials.

 In the wake of rapid globalisation, individual consumers are more aware of how their consumption patterns affect the environment and social/ethical conditions all over the world.
 Consumers want to know more about product origins, manufacturing methods and raw materials.
 Claims suggesting that Cloetta, or Cloetta’s suppliers, do not take adequate environmental or social responsibility could damage Cloetta’s brand.